a solo traveler in a red jacket peers into the expanse of the lamar valley in yellowstone national park

 A balance is achieved in finding the “best” lens for Yellowstone when we can have the maximum telephoto range of 500mm or 600mm, but also able to zoom out to 100mm or 200mm.

-If only there was a class of lens that offered something like a 100-500mm or 200-600mm range…
+If only there were a class of lenses that offered something like a 100–500mm or 200–600mm range…

 Well, we are all in luck, as most camera and lens manufacturers are coming out with this exact class of lens, designed for everything I’ve discussed in this article.
-Third party lens companies like Tamron and Sigma have highly acclaimed 150-600mm lenses, Nikon has their relatively new 200-500mm, and Canon has their brand new 100-500mm lens.
+Third-party lens companies like Tamron and Sigma have highly acclaimed 150–600mm lenses, Nikon has their relatively new 200–500mm, and Canon has their brand new 100–500mm lens.
 Eureka!

 a small pine martin peers from the branches in yellowstone